mtamc/alpha.cafe/README.md

 ### CSS full-size image viewer
 - Figure thumbnails can be enlarged with a click.
 The full version will appear in the center of the screen above a black overlay.
 This can be closed by clicking anywhere.
   - This is achieved without JS by wrapping the image in a checkbox label.
 While initial testing showed no glaring accessibility issue, further tests are desirable.
+- Before thumbnails are loaded, a nice CSS-only loading animation shows in their stead.

 TBC